Collegiate-Edu-Nation/easy-ftc/README.md

     nix develop github:collegiate-edu-nation/easy-ftc

 ### Non-Nix
-The project can also be imported into Android Studio, where Windows is also supported
+The project can also be imported into Android Studio, where Windows is supported as well

 <b>Must install git before running</b>